MonashCybersecurityLab/SHVE/README.md

 # SHVE
-This repository holds the implementation of Symmetric-key Hidden Vector Encryption (SHVE) Scheme.
+This repository holds the implementation of our Symmetric-key Hidden Vector Encryption (SHVE) Scheme.

 As a new cryptographic primitive, SHVE is the first HVE scheme only relies on the symmetric-key building block.
 It is much faster than its pairing-based antecedents.
 This work is a part of our ACM CCS'18 paper[1].
+For the performance comparison, please refer to the paper.

 ## Requirements